quickwit-oss/quickwit/docs/guides/storage-setup/azure-setup.md

 ## Get the access key

 The access key can be accessed in your `Storage Account` inside the `Access keys` directory.
-There are 2 keys available and either can be used.

 Declare the environment variable used by Quickwit to configure the storage:
 ```bash